Allan Ross (gangster): The "Emperor of Coke"

 On 28 August 1985, Trudeau, who had turned Crown's evidence after the Lenoxville massacre, testified that it was Ross who had hired him to kill April and Lelièvre in November 1984.
-Despite Trudeau's testimony, the Canadian authorities took no action against Ross, under the grounds that the word of a hitman was not be trusted, although that did not stop the authorities from charging Hells Angels on the basis of Trudeau's testimony.
+Despite Trudeau's testimony, the Canadian authorities took no action against Ross, under the grounds that the word of a hitman was not to be trusted, although that did not stop the authorities from charging Hells Angels on the basis of Trudeau's testimony.
 Ross lacked the charisma of Ryan and was respected rather than loved by the West End Gang.
 Ross was also considered to be more greedy than Ryan as Ross would not assist other members of the West End Gang facing financial issues with money as Ryan had frequently done.
-Ryan had often paid the rent of West End Gang members facing eviction, a practice that Ross discontinued The moniker of "Allan the Weasel", or le Belette as he was known to French-Canadians, reflected his weasel-like face and his ability to "weasel" out of any situation.
+Ryan had often paid the rent of West End Gang members facing eviction, a practice that Ross discontinued.
+The moniker of "Allan the Weasel", or la Belette as he was known to French-Canadians, reflected his weasel-like face and his ability to "weasel" out of any situation.

 In the late 1980s, Ross was a successful drug dealer who frequently went to Florida and Aruba to import cocaine, marijuana and hashish.
 Forming a partnership with a U.S.-based cell of the Cali Cartel, Ross took charge of a drug smuggling network running from Florida to Quebec.
 Ryan had been known as the "king of coke", but Ross, who was even more successful as a drug dealer, became known as the "emperor of coke".
 Ross was a crucial player into a drug smuggling network that brought cocaine from South America into Montreal.
 He also imported heroin from the "Golden Triangle" nations of Thailand, Burma and Laos, and the "Golden Crescent" nations of Afghanistan, Pakistan, and Iran.

 Starting in late 1984, cars equipped with secret compartments delivered fifteen-kilogram packages of cocaine on a biweekly basis.
 By 1986, the amount of cocaine being smuggled had increased to 20–40 kilograms.
 In 1987, Ross started to export cocaine to the Netherlands and the United Kingdom.
 In 1986, he met with a Scottish drug dealer, William Blackledge, in Florida to arrange for cocaine to shipped to Europe.
 Ross was greatly helped by the fact that Inspector Claude Savoie, the director of the Royal Canadian Mounted Police (RCMP)'s drug squad and assistant director of the Criminal Intelligence Service, was working for him.
 The conduit between Ross and Savoie was a prominent Montreal lawyer, Sidney Leithman, who was Ross's lawyer.
-Ross paid Savoie $200,000 dollars per week for his information.
+Ross paid Savoie $200,000 per week for his information.
 In late 1989, Leithman introduced Savoie to Ross at a meeting in his office, and brokered the deal under which Savoie would sell information to Ryan.
 The police eventually concluded that Ross knew too much about their activities, and that he must have a "mole" within their ranks.
 In 1989, the United States Drug Enforcement Administration (DEA) listed Ross as one of the biggest drug dealers in the entire world.